ayaderaghul/maytinh/README.md

 Đây là kinh nghiệm cá nhân của tôi, với mục đích chia sẻ khiến mọi người hiểu rõ hơn về trường hợp của từng người.
 Mọi người sẽ phải tự tìm con đường đúng nhất cho mình.

 This is an attempt to bring better technology to my rural hometown.
-The sources are listed below.
+The sources are listed above.
 I declare this project to be in public domain under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 You are welcome to edit and improve the code on [my github](https://github.com/ayaderaghul/phocaptinhoc).
 It should also be noted that this book describes my own experience, with the hope to help people.
 I do not hold any copyrights and I disclaim any responsibility.

 All the screenshots was taken by me on my own device.
 In chapter 2, I use some general images from the internet to illustrate hardware pieces (for example, processor, case, bus, dns workflow..).
 It helps the reader because they don't have to vaguely imagine complicated stuff (which is the case because the computer is a complicated machine).
 I put the link to the images right below the images.
 If someone notices something wrong, please notice me, I would try to resolve right away.